EmasXP/laborious/README.md

 * Be extremely flexible

-It's build built for applications with a high load, and we want to spend as little resources as possible for creating abstractions during run time.
+It's built for applications with a high load, and we want to spend as little resources as possible for creating abstractions during run time.
 We want to have the abstractions when we need it.

 You can see the model layer as a complement to your database result, for example when you need more logic (DRY) or want to automate filters and validation.
 The models does not care about how or when it gets its data.
 You can create objects from the PDO result when you find that you need it.